vilkkomantyla/Palsternakka/README.md

 4. In the search bar, write your query.
 Choose type of search accordingly - either "keywords", "genre", "year" or "actor".
 If you wish to search for multiple keywords, you can write the queries using **AND**, **OR**, **AND NOT** operators written in ALLCAPS.
 Note here that if you wish to exclude something from your search it has to be written **AND NOT** instead of just "NOT".
-When searching for a single keyword, the results are ranked from most to least relevant.
+When searching for keywords without boolean operators, the results are ranked from most to least relevant.
 Here, also a bar chart of your five best results will show.
-When searching for multiple words, or searching for actor, genre or year, the results are not ranked by relevance but shown in a descending order from best to worst rated.
+When searching for keywords with boolean operators, or searching for actor, genre or year, the results are not ranked by relevance but shown in a descending order from best to worst rated.

 The search is case insensitive which means you can write in lowercase or uppercase letters, except for the boolean operators **AND**, **OR**, **AND NOT**.